JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 to the observations, and **not** the container.
 In other words, the first parameter is applied to each observation individually and not to the data as a whole.
-In general this means that the return type changes drastically even if passing a no-op function.
+In general this means that the return type changes drastically, even if passing a no-op function.

 .. code-block:: jlcon